willayy/modularml/.github/CONTRIBUTING.md

 critical to the project and needs to be deployed as soon as possible.
 This is can be done on prod branches by the repo admin.

 ## Pull-requests
 Create a PR and fill in all the fields wrapped in brackets ([like this]) in the PR-template.
+To learn more about branch protection rules read [here](https://github.com/willayy/modularml/settings/rules/3452750).

 ## Version names
 Version names in this project follows the rules of semantic versioning which in summary is: